 Andrew Biggs joined the Brown men's soccer coaching staff in July of 2010 and was elevated to the position of associate head coach in August of 2013.
 A graduate of Middlebury College, Biggs was the head coach at the University of New England for four seasons prior to his arrival at Brown.

 Biggs has been instrumental to the success of the Brown men’s soccer team since joining the staff, helping the Bears to three 12-win seasons, including the 2011 Ivy League title.
 A perennial postseason qualifier, Brown reached the NCAA Sweet Sixteen in both 2010 and 2011 and the second round in 2012.
 The Bears were just one of nine programs ranked in the top 20 at the end of each of those three seasons, finishing with a No. 10 national ranking in the 2010 final poll, followed by No. 17 in 2011 and No. 16 in 2012.
-Additionally, Brown has racked up wins over 11 nationally ranked top-25 teams over the last four seasons.
+Additionally, Brown has racked up wins over 12 nationally ranked top-25 teams over the last four seasons.

 During his time at New England, Biggs coached the program's first winning season in 10 years along with its first 10-win season since 1997.
 He took over a program that averaged less than three wins per season since the year 2000, and under his guidance the Nor'easters made two Commonwealth Coast Conference Championship appearances.
-Biggs also served at the University of New England as an assistant men's soccer coach from 1993-1998.